 Seeking some helpful information on growing plants for kids?
 We have lots of tips and advice to offer here, as well as a FREE plant journey printable pack!

 We also have a fun Plant Parenting Journey printable pack at the bottom of this post.
-Check it out if you want your kids to document their process.
-This is a GREAT activity for homeschoolers or any kids that are brand new to gardening and taking care of plants.
+Make sure to grab it to help your kids to document their process.
+This activity is GREAT for homeschoolers or any kids that are brand new to gardening and taking care of plants.

-It is also important that kids know what plants need to grow.
-They have to learn what plants need as well as how often and how much of each basic need to give their crops.
-The amount will vary based on the plants you choose, but growing plants for kids comes down to five basic needs.
+It’s also important that kids know what plants need to grow.
+They have to learn what plants need, as well as how often and how much of each basic need to give their crops.
+The amount will vary based on the plants you choose, but growing plants for kids comes down to 5 basic needs.

 What Do Plants Need to Grow?

-Plants have five basic needs.
-They can all be found in the acronym “LAWNS” which can make it easier for kids to remember.
+Plants have 5 basic needs.
+All of these needs can be remembered in the acronym “LAWNS” which can make it easier for kids to recall.
 This acronym came from BigGreen.org in their plant needs lesson for young kids.

 Here’s what each letter of LAWNS stands for: